Erling Haaland: Reception

 After his record breaking first season in England, Gary Neville proclaimed that Haaland is "truly unique" and that he has the skill and strength of Wayne Rooney and the talent and finishing of Harry Kane and Ronaldo.
-His manager at City, Pep Guardiola, opined that Haaland has the potential to get even better.
 In 2022, Jürgen Klopp labelled Haaland as the "best striker in the world" and stated that "physically he sets new standards, the combination of being really physical and technical and sensational awareness, his orientation on the pitch is exceptional, he knows always where the decisive gaps are, barely offside".
+His manager at City, Pep Guardiola, opined in 2023 that Haaland had the potential to get even better.
 In 2024, FIFPRO declared him to be "the deadliest striker in football today".
+For his achievements, he has also been hailed as the greatest Norwegian player of all time.